 Best Hostel in Tverskoy: Godzillas Hostel

-Godzillas is Moscow’s largest and most famous hostel and for good reason.
-In the heart of Tverskoy, this three-story hostel is a short walk from the city’s major tourist attractions.
-With comfortable beds and modern amenities, you won’t find a better hostel in Moscow.
+Godzillas is the largest and best hostel in Moscow, and for good reason.
+Situated in the heart of Tverskoy, this three-story hostel is a short walk from the city’s major sights and attractions.
+With comfortable beds and modern amenities, you’ll have everything you need for an awesome stay.

 Best Hotel in Tverskoy: ARIUM Hotel

 ARIUM Hotel is a great choice for travellers interested in culture and fun.
-At the epicentre of Moscow’s nightlife scene, this hotel is just minutes from all of the city’s hottest clubs as well as it’s most famous attractions.
+The hotel is central to Moscow’s nightlife scene, located just minutes away from all of the city’s hottest clubs.

 Located right on Tverskaya St, this recently renovated flat is just minutes from Tverskoy’s hottest restaurants, bars, pubs and clubs.
-The apartment boasts also a sauna and Jacuzzi – perfect for relaxing after a night at the club.
+The apartment also hosts a sauna and hot tub, where you can wind down after a big day (or night).

-Moscow’s former warehouse and factory district, Arbat/Khamovniki now attracts Moscow’s elite.
-From advertising to tech execs, young professionals flock to Arbat/Khamovniki to enjoy its world-class restaurants, stylish bars and irresistible cafes.
+Moscow’s former warehouse and factory district, Arbat now attracts numerous Moscow elites.
+From advertising to tech execs, young professionals flock to Arbat to enjoy its world-class restaurants, stylish bars and irresistible cafes.

 – See priceless works of art at the Pushkin Museum of Fine Art, Moscow’s premier foreign-art museum.

-– Enjoy some of the best seafood in the city at Rico one of Arbat/Khamovniki’s best-kept secrets.
+– Enjoy some of the best seafood in the city at Rico one of Arbat’s best-kept secrets.

 – Be amazed by the magnitude and magnificence of the historic and ostentatious Cathedral of Christ the Saviour.